-It is required that both student and parent(s) attend a growth plan meeting for students who have academic or behavioral difficulties.
-The student, parents, counselors, administrators, and teachers will discuss what the problems are, what the student can do to improve, and how parents and teachers can assist.
-At this meeting, a future date will be set to review the student's progress.
+It is required that a student is placed on a growth plan due to academic or behavioral difficulties.
+The student, parents, counselors, administrators, and teachers will meet to discuss the identified problems, what the student can do to improve, and how parents and teachers can assist.
+A future date will be set to review the student's progress.
 Students will be placed on a Growth Plan for the following reasons:

-- Report card grades below 75 in any class
+- Report card grades below 70

-- Three Discipline referrals for similar offenses
+- Three discipline referrals for similar offenses

-- Level 4 Discipline Offenses
+- Any single level 4 discipline offense